Skip to main content

 Generating a typed client from a spec

 From your current backend plugin directory, run yarn backstage-repo-tools package schema openapi generate --client-package <plugin-client-directory>. <plugin-client-directory> is a new directory and npm package that you should create.
-The general pattern is plugins/<plugin-name>-client or if you want to co-locate this with your other shared types, use plugins/<plugin-name>-common.
+The general pattern is to add a new entry point to your plugin's common package, plugins/<plugin-name>-common/client.
 You should add this command to your package.json for future use.

-The generated client will have a directory src/generated that exports a DefaultApiClient class and all generated types.
+The generated client will have a directory src/schema/openapi/generated that exports a DefaultApiClient class and all generated types.
 You can use the client like so,

 export class CatalogClient implements CatalogApi {